digitalpardoe/remark/README.md

 	password

 Go to the _users_ tab and change your password (and username if you feel like it).

+**Warning:** File uploads only appear to work correctly on Heroku but eventually your files will disappear.
+I'd advise using another service until Remark has the ability to upload elsewhere.

 Next Steps
 ----------